inbo/niche_vlaanderen/docs/installation.rst

 Windows
 =======

-The recommended way of installing niche on windows uses miniconda_ for installation.
+The recommended way of installing niche_vlaanderen on windows uses miniconda_ for installation.
 The recommended version is `64 bit with Python 3.9`__.

 __ https://repo.anaconda.com/miniconda/Miniconda3-py39_4.12.0-Windows-x86_64.exe